 Q0) Do companies agree that ST state with N>1 should be treated in UP Open Issue discussion?

 Yes, it’s a critical/important issue we have to discuss in this discussion.

 No, it can be treated by company contribution.

-(Deadline: Thursday 10th February 23:59UTC)
+(Deadline: Thursday 10th February 23:59UTC) – closed: the discussion may be based on company contribution.